 Division 2 — Insurance by principals, contractors, and sub-contractors

-175. Principal contractor and sub-contractor deemed employers
+175. When principal, contractor and sub-contractor deemed employers

 (1) Where a person (in this section referred to as the principal) contracts with another person (in this section referred to as the contractor) for the execution of any work by or under the contractor and, in the execution of the work, a worker is employed by the contractor, both the principal and the contractor are, for the purposes of this Act, deemed to be employers of the worker so employed and are jointly and severally liable to pay any compensation which the contractor if he were the sole employer would be liable to pay under this Act.